 Should you roll the amaretti in granulated sugar or icing sugar?

 Rolling these Italian almond cookies into sugar before you bake them is optional, but they look much nicer this way.
-Some recipes (like this one from shelovesbiscotti) roll them in caster sugar and other recipes roll them into icing (confectioners sugar).
+Some recipes (like these soft amaretti from shelovesbiscotti) roll them in caster sugar and other recipes roll them into icing (confectioners sugar).
 I prefer icing sugar because it makes them prettier and because I don’t like the crunch that the caster sugar gives.

-Another thing is that many recipes (like this one from loveandoliveoil) require equal amounts (in weight) in almond flour and white sugar.
+Another thing is that many recipes (like these amaretti cookies from loveandoliveoil) require equal amounts (in weight) in almond flour and white sugar.
 I have experimented with less sugar and found that the quantity given in the written recipe bellow is enough to keep the texture and the taste of the cookies right without them being overly sweet.
 However, you can certainly increase the sugar to 1 cup which equals in weight with the 2 cups of almond flour.

 - 2 cups (200 grams) almond flour